 The convenience of reserving high-demand amenities likely won’t go anywhere.
 Managers should continue to take advantage of a simple, fair reservation system for Peloton® Bikes, poolside cabanas, golf simulators, BBQs, movie theaters, yoga studios, conference/office rooms, and other personal spaces.

-Even if these amenities don’t require a pass, a resident with a reservation will take priority.
+Even if these amenities don’t require an amenity reservation, a resident with a reservation will take priority.
 The ability to place time limits on priority reservations keeps things fair.
 Residents love having the confidence that they can reserve and use high-demand amenities when they want to.

 Residents will also want to make their own amenity reservations.
 According to a consumer survey by Nuance Enterprise, 75% of consumers find self-service options convenient, and 67% of people prefer self-service over talking to a customer service rep.

 Rentable amenities: HERE TO STAY

 The pandemic was the driving force behind a lot of new technology.
 To our surprise, we learned it was common for leasing offices to only accept written checks for rentable amenities like the clubhouse or guest suite.

 Online payments for amenity use have become a hot topic for amenities that are in very high demand, including things like apartment guest parking.
 Some may offer some initial time for free before requiring payment.
 Management companies are even starting to entertain the idea of opening up amenities like fitness centers to the public, especially outside of peak hours.

 Easy online amenity payments are here to stay, making life better for residents and creating new revenue opportunities for ownership.
 Online payments for rentable amenities cater to renters’ growing expectations for convenient self-service and allow for a touchless payment experience.